We look forward to welcoming you to the Fourth Annual New Approaches Summit, which will return to New York City during UNGA80 and Climate week,

 ----

-New Approaches is an independent global forum on science and policy, held annually in conjunction with the United Nations General Assembly (UNGA) and adjacent to Climate week in New York City.
-As a neutral convener, New Approaches host programming developed by summit chairs and speakers from diverse backgrounds.
-The views expressed by speakers are their own, and a variety of perspectives is encouraged.
-The Summit is open to all stakeholders dedicated to achieving a public health impact.
+New Approaches is an independent global forum on science and policy held annually during United Nations General Assembly (UNGA) and Climate week in New York City.
+As a neutral convener, New Approaches host programming developed by summit chairs and speakers.
+Views and statements by speakers are their own, and diverse perspectives are encouraged.
+The Summit is open all stakeholders committed to reducing tobacco-related harm, ending smoking, and improving global health outcomes.